I am the vine. You are the branches.

 May we live out the mission of Jesus.

 What can I make of this analogy in terms of my daily life?
 Reflect on those in public or private life who loudly proclaim their Christian beliefs and yet reflect ideas far from the teachings of Jesus.
-What does it mean for me to be in God’s vineyard?
+What does it mean to be in God’s vineyard?

 I am the vine, you are the branches.